AlbertoPerea19/Project-ReparacionesAA/Documentación/Video.md

 In addition to this, we created a chronogram where each of the scheduled tasks is specified.
 With this we expect to deliver the "Astro" project on time and in perfect conditions.

 **Ruth**:
+On thhe use cases we describe provide quotation and repair report from the system and also describe for the user request for quote and select repair

+If we talk about teamwork we work through a log of meetings with scrum model using sprints and the Teams platform clarifying details in WhatsApp, where we divide the work and everyone scores their performance based on hours of work, approximately 1 hour per point.
+As we move through the project everyone reviews everyone's information to be in agreement and make sure we are working correctly.
+Although we have assigned activities and roles to each member, the assigned tasks may vary because we try to have flexibility and that we all develop in all areas to have better performance.

 **Enrique**: